 INTRODUCTION

-Immerse is a one-of-a-kind platform that offers live language immersion with highly trained teachers in authentic virtual settings so learners can quickly gain the skills they need to use English, Spanish, or French for real communication.
+IMMERSE is a one-of-a-kind platform that offers live immersive language training with highly trained teachers in authentic virtual settings so learners can quickly gain the skills they need to use English, Spanish, or French for real communication.

 This article will explain how Immerse’s award-winning platform and teaching methodology work to turn language learners into language speakers faster and more effectively than other language apps or classes, making it the most efficient language training platform available.